 The source of the tools or instruments used to create the work.
 The more the creator had to use his or her own tools or instruments, the more likely the creator was an independent contractor rather than an employee.

-The location of where the work was done.
+The location where the work was done.
 The less the creator worked at [name of alleged employer’s work site], the more likely the creator was an independent contractor rather than an employee.

 Applicability of employee benefits, like a pension plan or insurance.
 The more the creator is covered by the benefit plans [name of alleged employer] offers to other employees, the less likely the creator was an independent contractor rather than an employee.